Chart Color Schemes

 Caulfield North features high concentrations of group households and lone person households, with a lower-than-average median household size

 Family households account for 62.4% of all households, including 26.6% couples with children, 28.1% couples without children, and 6.6% single parent families.
-Non-family households constitute the remaining 37.6%, with lone person households at 31.3% and group households comprising 6.3%.
+Non-family households constitute the remaining 37.6%, with lone person households at 31.3% and group households making up 6.3%.
 The median household size is 2.3 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households